ronikaufman/hommage-a-molnar/README.md

 ## Live view

 Go to https://ronikaufman.github.io/hommage-a-molnar to see a random output.
 You can add specify the seed by writing it an URL parameter (for example: https://ronikaufman.github.io/hommage-a-molnar/?seed=42).
+Tested on desktop browsers, not mobile.

 ## Print series